Praful-John2409/Learning-AI-Engineer-Tools/3_Cursor_APP/README.md

-# Leveraging Cursor to build a Mnist classifier
+# Leveraging Cursor to build an Mnist classifier